kasnycdev/MyJobSpyAI/README.md

     *   Compare your structured resume profile against each scraped job description.
     *   Generate a suitability score (0-100%), detailed justification, and skill/experience match assessment based on enhanced comparison logic.
 4.  **Filter & Rank:** Filters the analyzed jobs based on a wide range of criteria including salary, job type, work model, company names (include/exclude), title keywords, date posted, location (remote country or proximity), and minimum suitability score.
 Ranks the final list by suitability score.
 5.  **Output:** Saves the detailed analysis results (including original job data) to a JSON file and prints a summary table of top matches to the console using `rich`.
-Geocoding results are cached to disk.

 ## Features